- Case Study

 Our client is a European rail network operator with responsibility for maintaining their existing network assets while concurrently investing in that network to meet the demands of future rail network users.
 They must constantly balance maintenance and other operating expenses (OPEX) on the present network against investment (CAPEX) in the future network, while maintaining service quality standards and remaining within budget constraints.

 This rail network operator must produce a robust strategic asset investment plan that ensures that the operator will meet their KPIs while avoiding the impacts of hereto unforeseen cascading effects.

-The client deployed a Simulation Digital Twin, Cosmo Tech Asset, which they used to model and simulate their entire rail network.
+The client deployed a Prescriptive Simulation Twin, Cosmo Tech Asset, which they used to model and simulate their entire rail network.
 This digital twin not only included the physical rails and rolling stock that the operator maintains but also all of the associated infrastructure such as bridges, earthworks, electrical networks, signalling, and crossroads.
 This enabled the client to simulate under real conditions the dynamic behavior of their rail system and determine the optimal asset investment strategy to pursue.